younggeun-kim/NCSR/README.md

 }
 ```

-The code is heavily based on the [SRFlow implementation](https://github.com/andreas128/SRFlow)
+The code is based on the [SRFlow implementation](https://github.com/andreas128/SRFlow)